telent/thin-prefork/README.md

 This gets you reloading on SIGHUP or when Projectr detects that a source file has changed.
-You might want either or both or neither dependin on your environment (e.g dev vs production) but the good news is it's your application, you can decide that yourself.
+You might want either or both or neither depending on your environment (e.g dev vs production) but the good news is it's your application, you can decide that yourself.